 Also unusual for a facade group, QJ does not appear to have its own official media or information operations outlet, though a number of small, copycat accounts share its name.
 Instead, it has relied on major militia outlets to publicize its statements, attacks, and claims (particularly the Unit 10,000 Telegram account affiliated with Kataib Hezbollah).

-Probably a subordinate of Kataib Hezbollah, an assessment based on the locations of QJ's claimed attacks and the close affinity that KH-affiliated media accounts appear to have with the group.
+Probably a subordinate of Kataib Hezbollah, an assessment based on the locations of QJ's claimed attacks (mostly adjacent to Jurf al-Sakr) and the close affinity that KH-affiliated media accounts appear to have with the group.
 KH channels almost never ignore activity claimed by QJ and often publicize it widely, while sometimes dismissing other facade groups.

 Direct command relationship with KH.